mranisz/fbcsa/README.md

 - A very fast hash function by Yann Collet (xxHash)

 ## References
 1. Sz.
 Grabowski, M. Raniszewski.
-Two simple full-text indexes based on the suffix array. arXiv:1405.5919, 2016.
+Compact and hash based variants of the suffix array.
+Bulletin of the Polish Academy of Sciences Technical Sciences, vol. 65, no. 4, pp. 407-418 (2017).

 ## Authors
 - Szymon Grabowski